aalbaali/aalbaali.github.io/posts/2023/08/17-rotations-averaging.md

 \end{align}
 which matches \eqref{eq:mean}.

-For further reading into least squares and optimization, [^3] is a classic.
+For further reading into least squares and optimization, [^3] is a classic optimization book.

 The generalization of the linear least squares problem is the [nonlinear least squares](https://en.wikipedia.org/wiki/Non-linear_least_squares), which is used in deriving the rotation-averaging equation in the next section.